dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 For the word vectors, we add vectors of 0 as padding.
 For the tag indices, we pad with -100's.
 We do so because the [cross-entropy loss](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html#torch.nn.CrossEntropyLoss) and the accuracy metric both ignore targets with values of -100.

 To do the padding, we use the `collate_fn` argument of the [PyTorch `DataLoader`](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader), and on running time, the process will be done by the `DataLoader`.
-One thing to keep in mind when treating padded sequences is that their (original) length will be required to unpack them later on (since we also pack them), in the forward pass.
-That way, we can pad and pack the sequence to minimize the training time (read [this good explanation](https://stackoverflow.com/questions/51030782/why-do-we-pack-the-sequences-in-pytorch) of why we pack sequences).
+One thing to keep in mind when treating padded sequences is that their original length will be required to unpad them later on in the forward pass.
+That way, we can pad and pack the sequence to minimize the training time (read [this good explanation](https://stackoverflow.com/questions/51030782/why-do-we-pack-the-sequences-in-pytorch) on why we pack sequences).

 ```python
 def pad_collate_fn(batch):